Adjanour/AWS/README.md

 # Web App with Aurora MySQL Connection

-This repository contains the step-by-step guide, screenshots, and documentation on how to connect a web application to an **Amazon Aurora MySQL** database using **EC2**.
+This repository contains the screenshots, and documentation on how to connect a web application to an **Amazon Aurora MySQL** database using **EC2**.

 ## Project Overview